omgnetwork/omg-js/integration-tests/README.md

 npm run mocha test/<filename.ts>
 ```

-To run the entire test suite there are 2 options:
+To run a test suite there are a few options:
-1. Run them in parallel using `npm run parallel-test`.
+- Run all of them in sequence using `npm run sequence-test`
+- Run the baseline suite using `npm run ci-baseline-test`
-2. Run them in sequence using `npm run sequence-test`
+- Run the minimum deposit/transfer suite using `npm run ci-min-smoke-test`

 ## Returning Test Funds